pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-fundamentals-part-two/index.md

 First things first, we need [Pulumi](https://www.pulumi.com/docs/get-started/install/), [Node.js](https://nodejs.org/en/download/), and [npm](https://www.npmjs.com/get-npm) installed.

-We're going to do this on GCP, so you'll also need the [Google Cloud SDK](https://cloud.google.com/sdk/docs/downloads-interactive) set up.
+We're going to do this on Google Cloud Product (GCP), so you'll also need the [Google Cloud SDK](https://cloud.google.com/sdk/docs/downloads-interactive) set up.
 From there, log in with `gcloud`:

 ```
 $ gcloud auth login